MichaelCrawley1/metallicaTourProject/README.md

 <br/>

 In this project I have opted to comment every line possible.
 From the HTML code, the JavaScript code to the PHP and MySql code.
 This was a deliberate strategy.
-However when I eventually do become employed as a developer my future comments will be less intense as there will be less need to be as explicit with your comments because your code competency will not be question as severely as it is at potential employment stage.
+However when I eventually do become employed as a developer my future comments will be less intense as there will be less need to be as explicit with your comments because your code competency will not be questioned as severely as it will be at potential employment stage.
 Incidentally, I have subsequently found there was more utility in commenting the HTML side of things rather than the CSS side of things - CSS is the properties used, HTML gives you the chance to explain the CSS solution used.

 <br/>